A Unified Spatiotemporal Framework for Modeling Censored and Missing Areal Responses: Discussion

 In this paper, we introduced a new methodology for analyzing spatiotemporal areal data with censored and missing responses.
 We propose a novel spatiotemporal random effect that jointly captures temporal autoregressive and spatial DAGAR dependencies, leading to an interpretable model structure in which the parameters can be directly understood as temporal, spatial, and spatiotemporal associations.
 Although our framework was developed under the multivariate normal assumption, the proposed random effect can readily be extended to non-Gaussian settings, such as count data.

 Simulation studies demonstrated that our approach outperforms common ad hoc strategies for handling censored or missing data, such as replacing censored observations with LOD or LOD/2 and imputing missing values with the sample mean.
 Moreover, the proposed method achieved superior predictive accuracy for new observations compared to standard techniques that rely on partial information.
+All the codes used in this paper are available on GitHub at \url{https://github.com/joalor93/areal_paper_stan_miss_cens_results}, and can be used to fully replicate the results presented herein.

-In the application of the $\log (\mbox{CO})$ concentrations, the proposed model achieved a better fit according to the DIC, EAIC, and EBIC criteria, indicating improved interpretability and estimation efficiency.
-Conversely, the CAR model yielded a slightly better out-of-sample predictive performance, a trade-off that is not uncommon, as the choice between models often depends on whether the primary goal is explanation or prediction \citep[see][]{gelman2014under,shmueli2010}.
+In the application to the $\log(\mathrm{CO})$ concentrations, the proposed model provided a better overall fit, while also offering a clearer interpretation of the underlying spatiotemporal dynamics.
+The estimated spatial parameter points to strong similarity across neighboring districts, and the temporal parameter reveals noticeable persistence over time.
+In addition, the combined spatiotemporal effect shows that current CO levels are shaped not only by their own past values but also by the previous behavior of nearby areas.
+This highlights the importance of accounting for space and time simultaneously.
+Overall, the DAGAR specification achieves a meaningful balance between interpretability and predictive performance.

-Future research directions include extending the model to handle multiple variables, each with its own spatiotemporal correlation structure (MDAGAR), and developing analogous methods for non-Gaussian data that preserve the proposed spatiotemporal dependence.
-We are also interested in exploring non-separable spatiotemporal structures defined over graphs, which will be the primary focus of our forthcoming paper.
+Future research directions encompass extending the model to accommodate multiple variables, each characterized by its distinct spatiotemporal correlation structure (MDAGAR), as well as developing analogous methodologies for non-Gaussian data that maintain the proposed spatiotemporal dependence.
+Additionally, we aim to investigate non-separable spatiotemporal structures defined over graphs, which will be the primary focus of our forthcoming paper.
+However, in these instances, computational complexity must be addressed, necessitating the consideration of more efficient approaches as part of ongoing research.